evangelistalab/forte/docs/sphinx/basics/mospaceinfo.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Specifying all five orbital spaces for each computation is tedious and error prone.
-Forte can help reduced the number of orbital spaces that the user needs to specify by making certain assumptions.
+Forte can help reduce the number of orbital spaces that the user needs to specify by making certain assumptions.
 The class that controls orbital spaces (``MOSpaceInfo``) assumes that orbital spaces have the following priority::